MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 ## Azure facilitation

-**Set performance targets.** Azure Advisor provides [performance recommendations](/azure/advisor/advisor-performance-recommendations) that can inform your performance targets.
+**Setting performance targets.** Azure Advisor provides [performance recommendations](/azure/advisor/advisor-performance-recommendations) that can inform your performance targets.

-**Monitor.** [Azure Monitor](/azure/azure-monitor/overview) is a full-stack monitoring service that provides a complete set of features to monitor your Azure resources and measure performance targets.
+[Azure Monitor](/azure/azure-monitor/overview) is a full-stack monitoring service that provides a complete set of features to monitor your Azure resources and measure performance targets.
 It collects platform metrics and provides ready-to-use dashboards.
 It allows you to configure alerts based on metrics.
 It also stores and correlates metrics to ensure a single source of truth.

 ## Related links